$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

 |GhostBed||GhostBed Flex||GhostBed Luxe||3D Matrix|

 The Nectar Mattress and original GhostBed are both in a similar category, as both are quality all-foam mattresses offered at an approachable price-point.
 Interestingly, GhostBed’s prices on their flagship product are more affordable for the smaller sizes, but very similar to Nectar’s for the larger mattress sizes.
-The Nectar Lush and GhostBed Luxe are also in a similar price category to each other, and both are higher-end all-foam models with more advanced features.
+The Nectar Premier and Premier Copper are higher-end all-foam models with more advanced features, but they still cost less than any of the GhostBed models apart from the flagship mattress.

 On the more luxurious side of things, GhostBed offers two hybrid beds: the Flex and the 3D Matrix.
 Both of these beds are hybrid designs, utilizing both foam and metal coils.
 Since Nectar offers no hybrid mattresses, there are really no comparisons to be made here.
 GhostBed’s pricing on their hybrid models is in-line with industry standards, and the GhostBed Flex, in particular, is priced very reasonably for a high-quality hybrid bed.